okami-labs/mosaics-contracts/README.md

 # Deploy & Configure for Local Development (Hardhat)
 yarn task:run-local

+## Note
+tasks/deploy-local.ts and tasks/deploy.ts have dependencies on the ABI, so if you run `yarn clean` make sure to remove the dependency or the build will fail.

 ### Automated Testnet Deployments

 The contracts are deployed to Goerli on each push to master and each PR using the account `<TODO>`.
 This account's mnemonic is stored in GitHub Actions as a secret and is injected as the environment variable `MNEMONIC`.
 This mnemonic _shouldn't be considered safe for mainnet use_.